-This is the 14th Informative Inventory Report (IIR) from the UK National Atmospheric Emissions Inventory (NAEI) Programme.
-The report accompanies the UK's 2019 data submission under the revised EU Directive 2016/2284/EU on National Emissions Ceilings (NECD) and the United Nations Economic Commission for Europe (UNECE) Convention on Long-Range Transboundary Air Pollution (CLRTAP).
+This is the 15th Informative Inventory Report (IIR) from the UK National Atmospheric Emissions Inventory (NAEI) Programme.
+The report accompanies the UK's 2020 data submission under the revised EU Directive 2016/2284/EU on National Emissions Ceilings (NECD)1 and the Gothenburg Protocol under the United Nations Economic Commission for Europe (UNECE) Convention on Long-Range Transboundary Air Pollution (CLRTAP).
 It contains detailed information on annual emission estimates of air quality pollutants by source in the UK from 1990 onwards.
 Emission estimates are presented in this report for a large number of pollutants, focusing on the pollutants that must be reported under the NECD and the CLRTAP.

 The scope of emissions reported under the CLRTAP covers anthropogenic emissions to atmosphere from the UK and Gibraltar from sources defined under the CLRTAP.
 Reporting requirements under the revised NECD (which entered into force on 31 December 2016) are closely aligned with those of the CLRTAP, including a common scope of reporting of pollutant inventories.
-The UK submission to the NECD1 and the CLRTAP2 comprises annual emission estimates presented in Nomenclature for Reporting (NFR14) format, for:
+The UK submission to the NECD2 and the CLRTAP3 comprises annual emission estimates presented in Nomenclature for Reporting (NFR19) format, for:

-Nitrogen oxides (NO_x (as NO2)), carbon monoxide (CO), ammonia (NH3), sulphur dioxide (SO_x (as SO2)), non-methane volatile organic compounds (NMVOCs), particulate matter (PM), persistent organic pollutants, and heavy metals (1990 to 2017).
+Nitrogen oxides (NOx (as NO2)), carbon monoxide (CO), ammonia (NH3), sulphur dioxide (SOx (as SO2)), non-methane volatile organic compounds (NMVOCs), particulate matter (PM), persistent organic pollutants, and heavy metals (1990 to 2018).

-Both the NECD and the Gothenburg Protocol to the UNECE CLRTAP set 2010 emissions ceilings for NO_x , SO_x , NMVOCs and NH_3 .
-The Gothenburg Protocol was revised in May 2012 to set more stringent emission reduction obligations from 2020.
-This Protocol has also been extended to set emission reductions for $PM{2.5}$ 3.
-The revised NECD sets commitments for 2020 (in line with Gothenburg Protocol obligations) and 2030 for the same air pollutants.
-The UK Government has published its Clean Air Strategy4, which sets out how it will work towards these ambitious new emission reduction commitments.
-The emission projections take account of measures in place as far as that is possible, given the data available, but do not reflect measures included in the Clean Air Strategy or National Air Pollutant Control Programme (NAPCP).
+Both the NEC Directive and the Gothenburg Protocol to the UNECE CLRTAP set 2020 (and 2030 under the NECD) emission reduction commitments for NO_x, SO_x, NMVOCs, NH3 and PM{2.5}.
+The existing 2010 emission ceilings for NO_x, NMVOC, NH3 and SO_x as agreed in the earlier NEC Directive 2001/81/EC and Gothenburg Protocol remain in place until 2020 when they will be superseded by the 2020 emission reduction commitments.
+In 2019, the UK Government published its Clean Air Strategy4, which set out how it will work towards these ambitious new emission reduction commitments.
+The emission projections reported here take account of measures in place as far as that is possible, given the data available, but do not reflect measures included in the Clean Air Strategy or National Air Pollutant Control Programme (NAPCP).

-An overview of emissions from 1990-2017 by source sector for each of these pollutants is provided in Figure ES.0-1 through to Figure ES.0-4.
-The codes accompanying the definition of each source category in these figures refer to the NFR14 codes for the source sectors shown.
+An overview of emissions from 1990-2018 by source sector for each of these pollutants is provided in Figure ES.0-1 through to Figure ES.0-4.
+The codes accompanying the definition of each source category in these figures refer to the NFR19 codes for the source sectors shown.